World Heavyweight Championship (WWE)

 The World Heavyweight Championship is a men's professional wrestling world heavyweight championship created and promoted by the American promotion WWE, defended on the Raw brand division.
 It is one of two men's world titles on WWE's main roster, along with the Undisputed WWE Championship on SmackDown.
-The current champion is CM Punk, who is in his record-tying second reign.
-He won the vacant title by defeating Jey Uso at Saturday Night's Main Event on November 1, 2025; previous champion Seth Rollins relinquished the title due to injury.
+The current champion is Roman Reigns, who is in his first reign.
+He won the title by defeating previous champion CM Punk at WrestleMania 42 Night 2 on April 19, 2026.

-The title's creation came as a result of Roman Reigns, who at the time jointly held both the WWE Championship and the WWE Universal Championship as the Undisputed WWE Universal Championship.
-With the announcement of the 2023 WWE Draft, the World Heavyweight Championship was unveiled on the April 24, 2023, episode of Monday Night Raw and subsequently became exclusive to Raw after Reigns and the Undisputed WWE Universal Championship became exclusive to SmackDown.
-The inaugural World Heavyweight Champion was Seth "Freakin" Rollins.
+Established on April 24, 2023, the title's creation came as a result of Roman Reigns, who at the time jointly held both the WWE Championship and the now-defunct WWE Universal Championship as the Undisputed WWE Universal Championship.
+With the announcement of the 2023 WWE Draft, the World Heavyweight Championship was unveiled on Monday Night Raw and subsequently became exclusive to Raw after Reigns and the Undisputed WWE Universal Championship became exclusive to SmackDown.
+The inaugural World Heavyweight Champion was Seth Rollins.

 The title is distinct from WWE's previous World Heavyweight Championship that was contested from 2002 until 2013 when it was unified into the WWE Championship.
-Although the two titles share the same name, they do not have a direct lineage.
-It is the fourth overall men's world championship to be created by WWE, after the WWE Championship (1963), the previous World Heavyweight Championship (2002–2013), and the Universal Championship (2016–2024).
+Although the two titles share the same name and the design pays homage to the original Big Gold Belt, they do not have a direct lineage.
+It is the fourth men's world championship to be created by WWE, after the WWE Championship (1963–present), the previous World Heavyweight Championship (2002–2013), and the Universal Championship (2016–2024), and the sixth overall men's world title used by the company, including the WCW Championship (2001) and the ECW Championship (2006–2010).

 History

-Inaugural and record-tying two-time champion Seth Rollins, whose first reign is also the longest reign for the title at 316 days.
+Inaugural and record-tying two-time champion Seth Rollins, whose first reign is also the longest for the title at 316 days.

-On the April 24, 2023, episode of WWE's flagship professional wrestling television program, Monday Night Raw, WWE Chief Content Officer Paul "Triple H" Levesque announced the 2023 WWE Draft, a process to assign performers to a brand.
+On the April 24, 2023, episode of WWE's flagship professional wrestling television program, Monday Night Raw, WWE Chief Content Officer Paul "Triple H" Levesque announced the 2023 WWE Draft, a process to assign performers to a division as part of the WWE brand extension.
 He then addressed Roman Reigns and the Undisputed WWE Universal Championship.
-Since WrestleMania 38 in April 2022, Reigns had held and defended the promotion's two world championships, the WWE Championship and WWE Universal Championship, as the Undisputed WWE Universal Championship across both the Raw and SmackDown brands.
-However, due to the terms of his contract, Reigns made infrequent title defenses.
-Triple H decided that Reigns and his undisputed championship would become exclusive to one brand and that a new World Heavyweight Championship would be defended on the other brand.
+Since WrestleMania 38 in April 2022, Reigns had held and defended the promotion's two world championships, the WWE Championship and now-defunct WWE Universal Championship, as the Undisputed WWE Universal Championship across both the Raw and SmackDown brands; however, due to the terms of his contract, Reigns made infrequent title defenses.
+Triple H decided that Reigns and his undisputed championship would become exclusive to one brand and unveiled a new World Heavyweight Championship to be defended on the other brand.
 It was also revealed that the inaugural champion would be crowned at Night of Champions on May 27, 2023.
 During Night 1 of the draft on the April 28 episode of Friday Night SmackDown, Reigns was drafted to SmackDown, subsequently making the World Heavyweight Championship exclusive to Raw.